-CAP Services offers free tax preparation services in Portage, Waupaca and Waushara Counties—and online!
-Low- to moderate-income individuals and families may qualify for FREE tax assistance using our dedicated volunteers!
+CAP Services offers free tax preparation services for low- to moderate-income individuals and families who qualify for FREE tax assistance using our dedicated volunteers!
 Services will be provided in-person.

-Residents of Waupaca and Waushara counties can call 1-800-660-5430 to schedule an appointment in Waupaca or Wautoma.
+Residents of Waupaca, Waushara, and Marquette counties can call 1-800-660-5430 to schedule an appointment to begin the tax preparation process.

 WONDERING WHAT TO BRING TO YOUR APPOINTMENT?

-If you have an appointment at one of CAP’s three service locations, we’ll mail you a reminder packet that includes the list below and the linked documents.
-If you’d like to start gathering paperwork or if your reminder mailing hasn’t arrived, see below for what you’ll need to bring to your appointment.
+We’ll mail you a packet that includes the list below and the linked documents.
+If you’d like to start gathering paperwork or if your mailing hasn’t arrived, see below for what you’ll need to bring to your appointment.

-- IRS Intake form with pages 1-3 completed to the best of your ability and Wisconsin intake page 1
+- IRS intake form with pages 1-3 completed to the best of your ability and Wisconsin intake page 1

-- The original social security card for each person on your tax return, including children and/or dependents
+- The original social security card for each person listed on your tax return, including children and/or dependents

 - All expense statements to support adjustments, deductions and credits

-- Federal and state tax returns from last year, including all the attachments
+- Your 2021 tax return, including all the attachments

-- Divorce decree, QDRO and/or IRS Form 8332 to allow child deductions, if applicable
+- Divorce decree, QDRO and/or notices to allow child deductions, if applicable

 If you misplaced or haven’t received certain items, you may be able to request replacements.

 - Social Security card: Contact your local social security office to complete an application.
 You cannot apply for a card online.
 There is no charge for a Social Security card.
 Find your nearest office by calling 1-800-772-1213.
-You can also request a replacement card by creating a “My Social Security” account on the Social Security Administration website: www.ssa.gov.

 - Childcare expenses: Contact your provider if you haven’t received a year-end statement showing the amounts paid for each eligible child.